adobe/aio-cli-plugin-aem-cloud-service-migration/config/README.md

 ## Development

-In order to run the aio-cli commands and execute the underlying migration tools, you need to create a copy of [aem-migration-config.yaml](./aem-migration-config.yaml) file (with the same name) in your local file system's CLI config directory.
+In order to run the aio-cli commands and execute the underlying migration tools, you need to create a copy of [aem-migration-config.yaml](./aem-migration-config.yaml) file (with the SAME NAME) in your local file system's CLI config directory.

 -   Unix: `~/.config/@adobe/aio-cli`
 -   Windows: `%LOCALAPPDATA%\@adobe\aio-cli`